upstarter/automata/README.md

 - `AutomatonNodeSupervisor`
   - runs concurrently, independently, and with `restart: permanent`.
 This supervisor is the root of the user-defined behavior trees.
 - `AutomatonServer`
-  - this is the most complicated node as it parses and validates the user configuration and creates and manages the user-defined behavior tree nodes.
+  - this node parses and validates the user configuration and creates and manages OTP event callbacks of the user-defined behavior tree root node.

+###### The Control Supervision Tree (in `lib/core/control/`)
+This tree is the management & fault tolerance mechanism for the user-defined behavior tree(s).

-- `Automaton`
+- `Automaton.Behavior`
-    - the user defined node (runs as placeholder, with it's replacement being developed in `core/control/behavior.ex`)
+  - this is the most complicated node as it defines the user API and manages and controls the operations of the user-defined behavior trees in a recursive fashion.
+There is potential to functionally decompose this module.

-##### The Blackboard
+###### The Blackboard

 - Global Blackboard
   - all nodes share this knowledge store